wach128/cordova-plugin-health/README.md

 - This operation correponds to an insert, not an update.
 If you want to update the data point you need to delete it first.
 - Not all datatypes support start and end timestamps, some, such as weight, only have one timestamp.
 The plugin will use the start timestamp to set the actual one.
 - In Android you can only store basal rate, that is a power.
 This is estimated from the kcals provided as an argument, divided by the time between the start and end time.
 When you query the individual sample, you get the kcal/day back, not the kcal, unless you do an aggregated query.
+- sleep in HealthConnect is stored in sessions composed of stages.
+By default, this function will store each stage as an indipendent session, but if you want to aggregate the stages into a single session, use the flag: `sleepSession: true` and use an array of objects like `[ { startDate: Date, endDate: Date, stage: 'sleep.light' }, ... ]` as value.

 ### delete()